Raidi-KartheeK/Raidi-KartheeK/README.md

 ---

 ## 🔭 What I'm Working On
-🛠️ Build and manage infrastructure on AWS and Azure using Terraform for secure, repeatable provisioning
+🛠️ Build and manage infrastructure on AWS using Terraform for secure, repeatable provisioning
 ☸️ Operate Kubernetes clusters with Helm, ensuring scalable and reliable application deployments
 🚀 Design high-performance CI/CD pipelines using GitHub Actions and Jenkins, reducing delivery friction and deployment time
 📃️ Manage codebases and collaboration with GitHub, enabling streamlined version control and peer reviews